charxhit/recaptcha-manager/source/index.rst

 Changes in Service Processes
 +++++++++++++++++++++++++++++

 * Flags are no longer needed to create service processes.
+Refer to :ref:`this <Stopping the AutoManager>` section for details on stopping the AutoManager.
 * | Unlike previously, instances of the services needs to be created before you can start a service process.
 Consider this code below which would work in previous versions to start a service process:

    .. code-block:: python